On Ribet's Lemma for $\mathrm{GL}_2$ modulo prime powers: Introduction

 Equivalently, $d$ is the unique integer for which there exists a basis $(v_1, v_2)$ of $\Lambda_x$ such that $(v_1, \pi^d v_2)$ is a basis of $\Lambda_y$.

 The representation $\rho$ induces an action of $G$ on the vertices of $\X$.
 Let $\X(\rho)$ be the subgraph of $\X$ whose vertices are homothety classes of $G$-stable lattices.
-Then, for each $x\in\X(\rho)$ with representative $\Lambda_x$, there is a bijection between vertices $y\in\X(\rho)$ with $d(x, y) = n$ and free, rank $1$, $G$-invariant $\O{K}/\pi^n\O{K}$-submodules of $\Lambda_x/\pi^n\Lambda_x$ (\Cref{lem:distance-submod-bijection}).
-Thus, an affirmative answer to \Cref{question1} follows from the following theorem, which is our main result:
+Then, for each $x\in\X(\rho)$ with representative $\Lambda_x$, there is a bijection between vertices $y\in\X(\rho)$ with $d(x, y) = n$ and free, rank one, $G$-invariant $\O{K}/\pi^n\O{K}$-submodules of $\Lambda_x/\pi^n\Lambda_x$ (\Cref{lem:distance-submod-bijection}).
+Thus, an affirmative answer to \Cref{question1} follows from the following theorem, which is our main result: \begin{thm} The following are equivalent: \begin{enumerate} \item There exist two vertices $x,y\in \X(\rho)$ with $d(x,y)=n$.